Saif-Sakib/Brute-Buddy/readme.md

    ```bash
    pip install -r requirements.txt
    ```
-3. Show help and examples:
+3. Show help:
    ```bash
    python run.py --help
    ```

+See `USAGE.md` for a full feature guide with more examples.

 ---